Piecewise Polynomial Regression of Tame Functions via Integer Programming

-In this section, we show that any definable function can be approximated on a cubic domain by a piecewise polynomial function.
+In this section, we state our main theoretical result: any tame function can be approximated to an arbitrary precision by a piecewise polynomial function.

-\begin{definition}[Piecewise polynomial functions] We define $\polySpace$ as the set of polynomials of degree at most $\polyDeg$.
-We define $\piecePolySpace(\appDom)$ as the set of functions that are piecewise polynomial of $\appDom$, with \begin{itemize} \item at most $\nPieces$ pieces, each of which is a full-dimensional polyhedron, and \item the restriction of the function to each piece is a polynomial of degree at most $\polyDeg$. \end{itemize} \end{definition}
+\begin{definition}[Polynomial functions] We let $\polySpace$ denote the set of polynomials of degree at most $\polyDeg$. \end{definition} \begin{definition}[Piecewise-polynomial functions] We let $\piecePolySpaceCuts(\appDom)$ denote the set of functions that are piecewise polynomial on $\appDom$, such that \begin{enumerate} \item each piece $\piece$ is a polyhedron defined as the intersection of $\nCuts$ halfspaces, represented as one leaf of a complete binary tree of depth $\nCuts$ where each node collects an affine split of the space, \item the restriction of the function to each piece $\piece$ is a polynomial of degree at most $\polyDeg$. \end{enumerate} \end{definition}

-We are now ready to state our main result, which combines the cell decomposition, \cref{prop:celldecomp}, with a result of approximation of smooth functions by a polynomial.
+We are now ready to state our main result, which combines the cell decomposition, \cref{prop:celldecomp}, with a more classical result from smooth function approximation theory.